Configuration

 Once you saved the backup source information, you’ll be able to edit it.
 Click on “Edit” bind the path in question to change any of the information previously provided.
 You can also remove the backup source from MAGS by clicking on “Remove backup source”.

 Click on “Details” if you want to determine or influence how MAGS would back up this backup source.
-In essence, what MAGS does is to split the directory structure in smaller chunks which can then be handled by SPECTRUM PROTECT in a more parallel fashion than SPECTRUM PROTECT could manage on its own.
+In essence, what MAGS does is to split the directory structure in smaller chunks which can then be handled by STORAGE PROTECT in a more parallel fashion than STORAGE PROTECT could manage on its own.
 “Details” enables you to preview that activity and influence it.
-On large shares with billions of files, it may be necessary to scan so deep into a directory structure that many thousands of SPECTRUM PROTECT jobs result.
+On large shares with billions of files, it may be necessary to scan so deep into a directory structure that many thousands of STORAGE PROTECT jobs result.
 For a preview, that would be inconvenient and unnecessary.
 You can therefor limit the number of jobs MAGS previews for the “Details” view by adjusting the “Jobs-Limit” to a more manageable number like 25000.
 Note again: This will NOT limit the number of actual backup jobs MAGS would run but ONLY the number of jobs previewed with the web interface.

 ../_images/image024.png